FINANCING

 Types of Financing

-We provide flexible, patient capital structured to meet the needs of the enterprises we serve.
+We provide flexible, patient capital structured to meet the needs of the food and farm businesses we serve.

 • Limited grant dollars may periodically be available with the goal to prepare enterprises for financing.
 We do not offer stand-alone grants.